 Introduction on Tongues

-First, we must understand speaking in tongues is not a practice of speaking in gibberish or chanting repetitive phrases or sounds.
-According to scripture, the true gift of speaking in tongues will always involve speaking a true human language complete with a syntax, vocabulary, and sentence structure.
+First, it's critical to recognize that the true, Biblical gift of speaking in tongues is never speaking in gibberish or chanting repetitive phrases or sounds.
+According to scripture, the true gift of speaking in tongues will always involve speaking a real, human language complete with a syntax, vocabulary, and sentence structure.

 A "tongue" is the Bible's word for a real, understandable human language, and the gift of tongues means speaking in a foreign language that the person speaking does not know and cannot understand.
 If a tongue is spoken in the presence of a person who knows that language naturally, then that person will immediately understand the speech because it is natural language.